luke-h1/Infra/README.md

 # Automation

-Dotfiles & setup scripts that I use to setup development & deployment environments
+Dotfiles & scripts that I use to setup development & deployment environments

 ## Contributing